MicrosoftDocs/ATADocs/ATPDocs/cas-isp-print-spooler.md

 ## What risks does the **Print spooler** service on domain controllers introduce?

 While seemingly harmless, any authenticated user can remotely connect to a domain controllers print spooler service, and request an update on new print jobs.
-In addition, users can tell the domain controller to send the notification to the system with [unconstrained delegation](cas-isp-unconstrained-kerberos.md).
+Also, users can tell the domain controller to send the notification to the system with [unconstrained delegation](cas-isp-unconstrained-kerberos.md).
 These actions test the connection and expose the domain controller computer account credential (**Print spooler** is owned by SYSTEM).

 Due to the possibility for exposure, domain controllers and Active Directory admin systems need to have the **Print spooler** service disabled.
 The recommended way to do this is using a Group Policy Object (GPO).